Beverley to Perth Cycle Race

 The Beverley to Perth Cycle Race (also known as The Beverley) is a road bicycle race conducted between Beverley and Perth in Western Australia.
 Originally called the Rover Road Race it was established by Percy W. Armstrong, agent for Rover bicycles.
 It was run in conjunction with the League of W.A.
 Wheelmen, and had had vice-regal patronage with the Governor of Western Australia's participation as judge.
 In early years it had also been known as Armstrong's Road Race and the Dunlop Beverley To Perth.

-The 116 mile (170km) event quickly gained a reputation as one of Australia's longest and toughest cycle races, second only in length to the Warrnambool to Melbourne.
+The 116 mile (170 km) event quickly gained a reputation as one of Australia's longest and toughest cycle races, second only in length to the Warrnambool to Melbourne.
 There were no races in 1900, 1902, or during the First World War.

 In 1937 Armstrong protested the change of the route in the 1930s.